 This station is located on Delhi-Dehradun and Howrah Railway lines.
 It connects Rishikesh with a branch line.
 After you deboard at the railway station, you will need to travel further by some means of public transportation like a bus or a cab.

 By Road.
-You can also consider traveling to Rishikesh via road networks as well.
+You can also consider travelling to Rishikesh via road networks as well.
 Depending upon your location, you can choose to travel here either by bus, cab or your own vehicle.
 If you are travelling by bus, then, from Delhi, the bus fares start from Rs.400.
 From Ludhiana, the bus fares start from Rs.1500.
-From Shimla, the bus fares start from Rs.600.
+And, from Shimla, the bus fares start from Rs.600.